Transparency Statement 2018

 Upon acceptance of a new client or a specific engagement from an existing client, the firm issues a detailed engagement letter for agreement by the client, setting out, inter alia, our understanding of the nature of the assignment and what is required of us and our standard terms of business.

-We have established policies and procedures to ensure that our people are equipped with the required technical skills and reflect our values of commitment to client service and high professional and ethical standards, covering objectivity, integrity and independence.
+The firm has established policies and procedures to ensure that partners and staff are equipped with the required technical skills and reflect the firm’s values of commitment to client service and high professional and ethical standards, covering objectivity, integrity and independence.

-The firm sets high standards for the recruitment and promotion of personnel, in particular with regard to the selection and interview of candidates and the qualifications required.
+The firm sets high standards for the recruitment and promotion of personnel, in particular with regard to the selection and interview of candidates and the qualifications including relevant experience as required.
 Partners are involved in all interviews and references are always taken, including verification of membership of professional or regulatory bodies.

 The firm adheres to the requirements of the ICAEW for continuing professional development (CPD).
-Responsibility for providing full support for the development needs of individuals lies with the board, exercised through our HR development department.
+Responsibility for providing full support for the development needs of individuals lies with the board.

-The training programme is informed by new technical developments, the identification of training needs through appraisals and a review of CPD records maintained by staff.
+The training programme is informed by new technical developments, the identification of training needs through appraisals, the firm’s quality control system and a review of CPD records maintained by staff.

 The firm provides: